If you like your meals served with a healthy helping of postcard-perfect views, these restaurants fit the bill.

 Jonah's, Whale Beach

 It's an hour by car from the centre of Sydney to Whale Beach (or 25 minutes by seaplane), and Jonah's is worth the journey.
-The fact that this restaurant-with-rooms belongs to the prestigious Relais & Chateaux organisation gives you some idea of the standard at which it operates.
 The seasonal menus hold their own against the glorious sea views.
-Try zucchini flowers stuffed with prawns, or a combination of burrata and peaches, lifted to the next level with the zing of yuzu and the crunch of chicken skin.
+Try grilled Mooloolaba king prawns, or the Australian burrata and heirloom tomatoes.

 Aria is known both for its gobsmacking views of the Sydney Opera House, Sydney Harbour Bridge and Sydney Harbour, and for its flexible menu.
 If you don't feel like a degustation dinner, you can mix and match plates of various sizes, from shelled Pacific oysters with keriberry and beach banana, to Iberico jamon with white beetroot, macadamia and salt bush.